 Broccoli – Grow the bundle of nutrients yourself

-Broccoli - the health microgreen
+Broccoli - the healthy microgreen

 How does it taste?

-Broccoli - knowledge
+Broccoli - Knowledge

 Broccoli contains biotin, manganese and magnesium